-We accept simultaneous submissions.
-Please notify us immediately if your submission is accepted by another magazine.
+We accept simultaneous submissions, but please specify them in your cover letter and notify us immediately if your submission is accepted by another magazine.

 Please submit up to 5 poems, 3 short stories or nonfiction pieces, or 10 works of visual art at one time.
-Multiple poems or prose pieces should be attached within a single document.
+As a general rule, fiction and nonfiction pieces should not exceed 2500 words in length.
 In addition, if you have received a rejection letter, please wait a week before submitting again.

-We do not accept work reprinted from other magazines, but will consider submissions that have been published on a personal website or blog.
+We do not accept work reprinted from other magazines.
+Unfortunately, this includes submissions that have been published on a personal website or blog.